 we will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission;

-we use specific contracts approved by the European Commission which give personal data the same protection it has in Europe with our services providers;
+we use specific contracts approved by the European Commission which give personal data the same protection it has in Europe with our service providers;

-we may transfer data to US based service providers under the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the US.
+we may transfer data to US-based service providers under the Privacy Shield which requires them to provide similar protection to personal data shared between Europe and the US.

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 We also limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know and they can only process your personal data on our instructions and will be subject to a duty of confidentiality.